Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Simulation studies

 The blip function in the outcome model is given by $(\psi_0Z + \psi_1 Z C)$, where $\psi_0$ denotes the marginal treatment effect and $\psi_1$ characterizes treatment effect heterogeneity with respect to the fully observed confounder $C$.
 In the simulations, we set $\psi_0 = -2.35$ and $\psi_1 = -1$ while varying parameters to induce violations of mSITA, CIT, CIO, and the working model specification.

 We observe that the MI-WOLS estimator performs similarly under heterogeneous treatment effects as it does under the homogeneous treatment-effect setting.
-Simulation results for the heterogeneous case, reported in Supplementary Tables 1–4, show that when the mSITA assumption holds and at least one of the CIT or CIO assumptions is satisfied, the MI-WOLS estimator consistently estimates both the main term and the effect-modification parameter, provided that either the treatment or the outcome model is correctly specified.
+Simulation results for the heterogeneous case, reported in Table S1–S4 in the Supplementary Materials, show that when the mSITA assumption holds and at least one of the CIT or CIO assumptions is satisfied, the MI-WOLS estimator consistently estimates both the main term and the effect-modification parameter, provided that either the treatment or the outcome model is correctly specified.
 Across these scenarios, sandwich-based standard errors closely track empirical variability and achieve near-nominal coverage for both of the blip parameters.
-Comparisons with G-estimation further indicate that the MI-WOLS estimator, particularly with ABS weights, often provides improved efficiency even in the presence of treatment effect heterogeneity (Supplementary Tables~5 and 6).
+Comparisons with G-estimation further indicate that the MI-WOLS estimator, particularly with ABS weights, often provides improved efficiency even in the presence of treatment effect heterogeneity (Tables~S5 and S6 in the Supplementary Materials).